White9shadow/noror/README.md

 ‎```
      unzip < noror.zip file path> -d /data/data/com.termux/files/home/ && chmod +x /data/data/com.termux/files/home/noror* ```
+## Example
+*lets assume you just downloaded the file on Download , file name on it is noror.zip and file locates on sdcard/download Than you just have to copy and paste following command on termux

+``
+ unzip /sdcard/download/noror.zip -d /data/data/com.termux/files/home/ && chmod +x /data/data/com.termux/files/home/noror*
+ ``

 4. Run The script

 ‎`` ./noror
 ``
 ## Download 📲
-You can download GSMxNORORfrom the following:
+You can download GSMxNOROR from the following:

 • [GS TO PLING](https://www.godtspeed.xyz/2023/06/noror-no-root-version-of-godspeed-mode.html)